pandas-dev/pandas/doc/source/io.rst

   Note that the entire file is read into a single DataFrame regardless, use the ``chunksize`` or ``iterator`` parameter to return the data in chunks.
   (Only valid with C parser)
+buffer_lines : int, default None
+    DEPRECATED: this argument will be removed in a future version because its value is not respected by the parser

-compact_ints : boolean, default False
+    If ``low_memory`` is ``True``, specify the number of rows to be read for each chunk.
+(Only valid with C parser) compact_ints : boolean, default False
   DEPRECATED: this argument will be removed in a future version